shivji-sj/pan-card-tempered-detection/readme.md

+NOTE : This is not my project.
+I used only for the Educational Purpose.

 Step to run application:
 Step 1:	Create the copy of the project.
 Step 2: Open command prompt and change your current path